-- 1. Farmers pay much more to buy land. - With milking machines, farmers can milk many more cows.
-Larger herds mean more income. - Modern machines do much more work in much less time.
-Fewer human workers are needed and there is much less hard physical labor - 4.
-Milk prices are higher but they have not increased at the same rate as land, feed and equipment costs. - 5.
+- 1. Farmers pay much more to buy land. - 2.
+With milking machines, farmers can milk many more cows.
+Larger herds mean more income. - 3.
+Modern machines do much more work in much less time.
+Fewer human workers are needed and there is much less hard physical labor. - 4.
+Milk prices are higher but they have not increased at the same rate as land, equipment and other costs. - 5.
 Total herd production is higher.
 More milk means more income. - 6.
-Feed costs have more than doubled. - Minimum tillage helps prevent water and wind erosion, control weeds and more. - 8.
+Feed costs have increased. - 7.
+Minimum tillage helps prevent water and wind erosion, control weeds and more. - 8.
 Instant, complete and up-to-date records help farmers manage their farm and their work much more efficiently.